out of Russell Group Universities according to the 2022 National Student Survey

 In the UK, full-time students are expected to spend 1,200 hours a year learning.
 That's about 40 hours of classes and independent study each week during term time.
 Everyone learns at a different rate, so the number of hours you spend on independent study will be different to other students on your course.

-You will be based in the Natural Sciences Learning Studio on Campus West, but your teaching will be spread across our departments and locations will vary.
-Teaching locations for this course include: Alcuin, Derwent and James Colleges; the Departments of Biology and Environment; and the Spring Lane teaching building.
+You will be based in the Natural Sciences Learning Studio on Campus West, but your teaching locations will vary.
+Teaching locations for this course include the Spring Lane Teaching Building; Departments of Environment and Geography; Biology; and other locations around campus.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.